 Access to Higher Education

-The Access to Higher Education courses lead to an OCNWMR qualification in either Health Studies or Social Sciences with Humanities, which are nationally recognised qualifications that are accepted by universities.
+The Access to Higher Education courses lead to an OCNWMR qualification in Health Studies, Business and Management or Social Sciences with Humanities, which are nationally recognised qualifications that are accepted by universities.

-Topics studied include: Psychology, Sociology, Human Biology, Literature and History.
+Topics studied include: Psychology, Sociology, Human Biology, Literature, History, Economics, Finance and Law.

 Advanced Learner Loans are available for those aged 19+.
 For those who go on to complete an HE course, the government will write off the loan taken out for the Access to HE Course.